aycrown1/alx-system_engineering-devops/README.md

-##0x00-shell, Basics
+## 0x00-shell, Basics

- Describing basic command that are use to navigate in a shell
+This Scripts describes basic command that are use to navigate in a shell

 [0-current-working-directory](./0-current-working-directory) -